18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screen Shot: All of the files that make up the 18F site](/assets/blog/github-tutorial/image10.png)

 > We now want to create a branch, or a sandbox where you can make changes to the website.
 On this team we always work on branches.
-This allows you to collaborate with teammates without intefering with other people's existing work.
+This allows you to collaborate with teammates without interfering with other people's existing work.

 * To create a new branch, type `git checkout -b your-branch-name` (The name of the branch can be anything but it should be descriptive.)